Creophilus

 Habitat

 Strongly associated with carrion and decomposing animal remains.
-Found in diverse environments including cattle feedlots, poultry manure in cagedlayer houses, meadow steppes, and urban areas where carrion occurs. show preference for well-warmed .
+Found in diverse environments including cattle feedlots, poultry manure in caged-layer houses, meadow steppes, and urban areas where carrion occurs. show preference for well-warmed .
 Absent from heavily urbanized central areas due to anthropogenic pressure.

 Distribution

 Global distribution with records from North America (eastern Canada, United States, Vermont), South America (Peru), Europe, Asia (Iraq, China, Japan, Russian Federation including Altai Krai), and Oceania (New Zealand).
-The includes both widespread (C. maxillosus) and more restricted (C. galapagensis, C. rekohuensis).
+The includes both widespread (C. maxillosus) and more restricted endemics (C. galapagensis, C. rekohuensis).

 Diet